-I wasn’t at first that thrilled about visiting Paris.
+I wasn’t at all that thrilled about visiting Paris.
 As a new traveler full of assumptions and profound ignorance, I thought Paris would be home to rude and unfriendly people.
 Especially towards Americans.
 So when I arrived at Charles de Gaule airport to pick up my car lease, I was going to drive straight to Luxembourg and start my journey.

 However, a week prior, a friend of mine convinced me to join Couchsurfing.
 Enthusiastically, I filled out my profile, set my travel dates, and contacted a few hosts hoping to get the same positive experiences my friend had.
 I didn’t expect much from it, but as I was waiting to pick up my car lease, I received a notification from one of the hosts, Alain.

 Alain had read my profile and was intrigued by what I was about to do (Embark on 6 Month car tour of Europe).
 He had a spare room in the neighborhood of Belleville near the heart of Paris.
 I thought I’d be sleeping on a dirty couch but my room, free?
 In the middle of one of the most expensive cities in the world?
 I couldn’t pass up the opportunity.

 I made my way to Paris but decided I didn’t want to drive in the city.
 It’s my first time driving in Europe and is unfamiliar with the traffic and driving habits.
 I especially did not want to deal with such a crowded place like Paris, so I parked my car outside the city and took the train instead.